This post contains affiliate links.

 Simply because of good marketing, a more open-minded culture when it comes to foreigners, a vibrant nightlife scene, and a more laid-back lifestyle.

-When you want to go to the beach in Dubai, you can throw something light on like a summer dress or find a comfy kaftan online and just head out on the town, no one will mind.
+When you want to go to the beach in Dubai, you can throw something light on like a summer dress and head out on the town, no one will mind.